kidstell/subber/README.md

 By default mailpit runs on localhost and port 1025.
 If your paramaters are different. please adjust the .env configuration file.

-Download, install and run mailpit, make sure that mailpit terminal remains open.
+Download, install and run mailpit (https://github.com/axllent/mailpit), make sure that mailpit terminal remains open.

 Open a command terminal and run `php artisan serve`.